Estherenne/dots/README.md

 ```
 then reload waybar, sway, whatever else is using matugen theming
 ## todo
-- [ ] clean up ghostty and sway config
 - [x] switch to rofi
 - [x] vicinae matugen theme
-- [ ] ghostty matugen theme (i think matugen should be able to generate a full color palette)
-  - [ ] make nvim use ghostty's colors so it is also themed
 - [ ] finish the menu scripts